d2207197/simple-calc/README.md

 # simple-calc
-A simple project while I was in college.
+This is a simple project I did for a classmate's homework while I was in college.

-A calculator program support simple math expression and variable.
+A calculator program support simple math expression calculation and variable declaration.

+for example

 ```
 int a, b, c;